christof-thalmann/angular-to-apk/README.md

 Make sure your virutal device is turned on and run `cordova emulate android`

-Now your android APK should start in your android virtual device
+Now your android APK should start on your android virtual device

 ## Build signed APK for release

-For building your APK to run on your real device (or launch in play store) read my full tutorial on medium.com (here)
+For building your APK to run on your real device (or launch in play store) read our full tutorial on medium.com (here)

+## We love the web

+Take a look at [our website](https://liechtenecker.at).
+We would be very happy to hear from you.